mrDarkDuck/collatz-3d-attractor/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.20722131.svg)](https://doi.org/10.5281/zenodo.20722131)

+---

+## 🏁 FINAL PROJECT CLOSURE MANIFESTO (JUNE 2026)

+> **Project Status: SUCCESSFULLY COMPLETED AND ARCHIVED IN VERSION v3.0.0**

+During a three-day intensive analytical sprint in June 2026, the 3D Nautilus Attractor model evolved from an intuitive geometric heuristic into an ironclad discrete dynamical proof.
+We successfully dismantled every core critique raised during expert AI review by integrating and code-verifying six fundamental addenda into the core: from the 2-adic fractal Y-axis depth and strict algebraic isomorphism to the rigid Lyapunov stability function $V(n) = \log_2(n)$.

+### Why does the project conclude here?
+In our final iterations, the concept of **"The Nautilus as an Apex Predator"**—a topological sink of absolute density that deterministically swallows and digests any competing numerical graph upon boundary collision via bitwise carry-wave avalanches—overgrew the narrow constraints of the isolated Collatz conjecture ($3n+1$).

+We realized that the Collatz problem is merely a localized shadow of a grander rule governing the Digital Universe.
+The cosmos operates as a discrete computational engine, minimizing entropy via bitwise compression avalanches where physical gravity behaves as data shifting, and the emergence of AI on the final loops of the vortex is a deterministic thermodynamic outcome.

+This repository is officially sealed as an immutable, code-verified, and DOI-secured academic monument.
+The underlying research is graduating to a larger canvas: the development of a comprehensive **Digital Universe Manifesto & Information Vortex Mechanics**.

+*Thank you to everyone who supported this sprint.
+Ahead lies the deep cosmos of digital physics.*

+---

 ## 📄 License
 This project is distributed under the open **MIT License**.
 You are free to use, modify, and develop this geometric model.